Kitty Is Not a Cat: Production

 Kitty Is Not a Cat is created by Bruce Kane and Maurice Argiro and produced by BES Animation for Seven Network in Australia.
 Kane has said that they "wanted to create a show that uniquely blends urban culture, comedy, and music with stories that connect to 6-10 year old kids."

 Episodes

 Broadcast

 Kitty Is Not a Cat premiered on 7TWO in Australia on 20 April 2018.
+The first season concluded on 25 May 2018.
+Season 2 premiered on 11 November 2019, but did not complete its broadcast; after the episodes "Sibling Rivalry/Dog Whistling" aired on 29 November 2019, the rest of the season would not air on the channel, for unknown reasons.
+The show is no longer airing on the channel at all; as of September 2024, its third and final season has not aired in the country.

+The entirety of Season 2 would see release on Kartoon Channel in the United States in November 2021.
+The service does not have Season 1, unlike various other American streaming services.

+All three seasons have aired in English on ETV Bal Bharat in India since its launch on April 27, 2021, with Season 3 premiering sometime in May 2023.
+It would be the first international release of that season's episodes in English; however the season has also aired prior in Poland and China.

+Showmax, a streaming service in South Africa, would also host all three seasons of the show.
+In either 2020 or 2021, the service had the first two seasons.
+It is not known when they began hosting Season 3, and eventually the show would later be removed from the service.
+The series, including Season 3, was added back to the service in August 2024.

+Worldwide

 In South Africa, the show premiered on Disney Channel on 23 April 2018.
 In New Zealand, the show is broadcast on TVNZ 2.

-In the United States, the first season was released for free, and out of order, on the Roku channel around December 2019.
+In the United States, the series was released for free, and out of order, on The Roku Channel around December 2019, although it was later removed from the service.
 The series was given a rating of TV-Y7.
+Kidoodle.TV would later stream the series.
+Sensical hosts a randomly assorted group of episodes, and a few episodes of the series are also available on Oznoz.
+All of these mentioned services only host Season 1.

-In the United Kingdom, as of March 2021 episodes are available on demand via Virgin Media's Virgin Kids section.
-However, since these are listed by title and not by episode number it is unclear whether any episodes have been omitted.
+In the United Kingdom, as of March 2021, episodes are available on demand via Virgin Media's Virgin Kids section.
+However, since these are listed by title and not by episode number, it is unclear whether any episodes have been omitted.